 Current Fit for Purpose Planned Cost Gap

 served by the carried out to

 Grid Surface Based on the understand the

 Water Zone. current population flows on the Aire

 the existing Valley Sewer.
 This

 Yorkshire treatment will be completed

 Water is facilities are by 2015.
 Yorkshire

 appointed as adequate.
 Water have are Unknown.

 the water and considering No gap

 sewerage including the identified.

 undertaker for improvements in

 the Bradford Amp 6

 District

 through the There are a number

 Water Industry of WwTW that may

 Act (WIA) need to be

 1991. upgraded in AMP6.

 Electricity

 Local Development Northern The costs of Infrastructure

 electricity quanta and Powergrid will strategic gaps can be

 distribution demand likely to continue to invest reinforcements overcome

 network in exceed local in the electrical (of a primary through

 Bradford supplies and network where substation) appropriate

 District is reinforcements service levels are would phasing,

 operated by will be required. below acceptable or normally be in timing and

 Northern on their way to be the order of £2 dialogue

-Powergrid SO. to £5m. with
+Powergrid so. to £5m. with

 (Yorkshire) Local Northern

 plc.
 Developers should reinforcement Powergrid.

 The network pay for the costs of

 connects to the infrastructure to secondary No gap

 National Grid. enable the substations is identified.

 development to typically

 generate electricity between £20k

 for the and £250k and

 development's would be

 consumption and expected by

 also export to the developers.

 Grid.

 Depending on

 the proposals at

 Silsden, local

-Current Fit for Purpose Planned Cost Gap

-or strategic reinforcements

-would be

-required.

-Further

-discussion with

-Northern

-Powergrid

-would needed

-when

-developing

-proposals in

-Silsden.

-Gas

-West There are no Strategic No funding

-Yorkshire is existing issues.
-Northern Gas Reinforcements gap

-close to the Networks have of the network identified.

-major gas published their are not

-import business plan to necessary.

-installations on 2021 which Local

-the East Coast. includes their reinforcement

-investment costs only.

-proposals which in

-turn are based upon

-gas consumption of

-existing areas.
+Current Fit for Purpose Planned Cost Gap or strategic reinforcements would be required.
+Further discussion with Northern Powergrid would needed when developing proposals in Silsden.
+Gas West Yorkshire is close to the major gas import installations on the East Coast.
+There are no existing issues.
+Northern Gas Networks have published their business plan to 2021 which includes their investment proposals which in turn are based upon gas consumption of existing areas.
+Strategic Reinforcements of the network are not necessary.
+Local reinforcement costs only.
+No funding gap identified.